freakynit/electron-icons-generator/README.md

 - Generates macOS ICNS file containing icons in multiple sizes (16, 32, 48, 64, 128, 256).
 - Creates a 256x256 ICO file for Windows
 - Produces PNG files for Linux in the same sizes
+- Generate tray icons too with black and transparency (`--tray-threshold` between 1 and 10... whitish to darker)

 ## Requirements
 - Python 3.x